 Clinical decision support systems are critical components to helping healthcare companies make decisions, improve patient care and population health, and control costs.
 However, analyzing financial, operational and quality control data is also key to achieving those goals.
 Business intelligence (BI) efforts in healthcare provide a foundation of information and key insights on which to build.

 Healthcare providers are seeing the value in BI tools as well.
-A KLAS survey of 137 healthcare provider organizations showed that more than half of respondents planned to purchase new healthcare BI systems to replace old systems by the end of last year.
 And a new report from Transparency Market Research estimates that the global market for business intelligence in healthcare IT will hit $3.91 billion by 2023, up from $1.52 billion in 2014.

 What Is Driving Healthcare BI Utilization?